Richard Kahlenberg: Career

 At the Progressive Policy Institute, Kahlenberg directs the American Identity Project, which seeks to support educators in teaching students what it means to be an American.
-The effort is guided by an advisory group of prominent Americans.
+The effort is guided by an advisory group of prominent Americans, including co-chairs David Brooks and William Galston, and members Danielle Allen, Anne Applebaum, Don Beyer, Bill Bradley, Linda Chavez, Francis Fukuyama, Doug Jones, David McCullough III, Elisa New, Johnny Taylor Jr., Ritchie Torres, and Darren Walker.